woman wearing safety glasses and a hard hat at an industrial site

 • Submerged arc welding (SAW)

-• Operate manual or semi-automatic flame-cutting equipment as well as brazing and soldering equipment
+• Operate manual or semi-automatic flame-cutting, brazing and soldering equipment

 • Operate brakes, shears and other metal straightening and bending machines